skills/deploy-to-azure/README.md

 <!--
   <<< Author notes: Step 2 >>>
-  Start this step by acknowledging the first step.
+  Start this step by acknowledging the previous step.
   Define terms and link to docs.github.com.
 -->